oliverroer/advent-of-c/README.md

 ## TODO

-Figure out how to do testing.
+### Figure out how to do testing

 [Unity](http://www.throwtheswitch.org/getting-started-with-unity/) could be an option.
+Microsoft also has some [documentation](https://docs.microsoft.com/en-us/visualstudio/test/writing-unit-tests-for-c-cpp?view=vs-2017).